-Students will experience a very in-depth, comprehensive coverage of all life science topics.
+Students will experience a very in-depth, comprehensive coverage of all life science topics such as biochemistry, cell biology, heredity, natural selection, and ecology.
+Successful completion of Honors Biology is required as a prerequisite.
 AP Biology is a college level course that requires time spent studying daily outside of class.
-Extensive labs required by the College Board will be addressed.
-The test administered at the end of the year can give college credit.
+Extensive labs required by the College Board will allow students to develop specific science skills.
+College credit can be earned through the AP Exam.